Gradeient

 The reverse-engineering process

-The first step of developing an app like this was attempting the (questionably-legal?) task of cracking the new StudentVUE API.
+The first step of developing an app like this was the task of cracking the new StudentVUE API.
 The original system relied on the XML-based SOAP architecture, but after intercepting network traffic with BurpSuite, I discovered that the new API—what bricked GradeMelon—was REST-based.

 Building the app + some thoughts